 Planner itself has no GUI dependencies.
 It runs just as well on a server or a mobile JVM as it does on the desktop.

-1.4.2.
+1.3.2.
 Run the examples in an IDE (IntelliJ, Eclipse, NetBeans)

-To run the examples in your favorite IDE, first configure your IDE:
+To run the examples in your favorite IDE: